 Basilica Of The Assumption Of The Blessed Virgin Mary

-The crowning feature of the plaster restoration is the reconstructed Great Dome using traditional materials of wood lath and lime plaster around 24 skylights in the cupola.
-Columns, capitals, rosettes, cornices and moldings were recreated to the original design.
-More than 10,000 square feet of three-coat plaster was applied to restore water-damaged areas or to reconstruct design features.
-Decorative painting included trompe l’oeil ceiling coffers, stenciling at the altar, grisaille ornament, and the gilding of the baldacchinos.
-Two new murals were also commissioned from EverGreene, as well as the conservation of historic “Four Evangelists” murals which were discovered buried under plaster.
+The crowning feature of the plaster restoration is the reconstruction of the Great Dome, using traditional materials of wood lath and lime plaster around 24 skylights in the cupola.
+Plaster columns, capitals, rosettes, cornices and moldings were recreated to the original design.
+More than 10,000 square feet of three-coat plaster finish was applied to restore water-damaged areas, or to reconstruct design features.
+Decorative painting included trompe l’oeil ceiling coffers, stenciling at the altar, grisaille ornaments, and the gilding of the baldacchinos.
+In addition, two new murals were designed and implemented, and one mural was conserved when it was rediscovered buried under layers of old plaster.